 What type of RV would you like to have?

-Are you looking for a luxury RV, a Class A motorhome (the kind you drive in) where you are higher up when driving or would you prefer a Class C that has more of a truck build to it and makes for easier RV parking.
+Are you looking for a luxury RV, a Class A motorhome (the kind you drive in) where you are higher up when driving or would you prefer Class C RVs that have more of a truck build to it and makes for easier RV parking.
 Or do you want a truck camper, a travel trailer, a pop up campers or a 5th wheel?
 And there may even be some other options out there.
 Things to consider while you are deciding:

 If you rent a rig that you drive (Class A, B or C) will you be able to tow a car, will you be driving the rig around to all the places you visit, or will you rent a car.
 If you will be driving the rig then pay attention to size.
 Driving a 36 foot rig around a National Park or state parks and finding parking could be a challenge.
 While a 21 foot rig would be much easier and usually the gas mileage is better on smaller rigs.

 If you want to tow a car be aware that only certain types of vehicles can be towed 4 down behind an RV.
+Be sure to check your cars owner manual to see if it is possible to tow your vehicle 4 down.

 Each rig has its benefits.
 It is a matter of considering what you are looking for.
 Plus know that within each type they vary depending on size, layout, kitchen setup, etc.